Welcome to English Rakugo

 Members of the English Rakugo Association have performed rakugo in the English language both in Japan and overseas.
 We hope to bring this distinctive art form to your country once the pandemic has subsided.

 In Japan, in addition to our regular performances, we have held English rakugo shows and seminars at international organizations such as JICA (Japan International Cooperation Agency) and UNESCO, as well as at private companies, schools, and hotels.

 To date, our English rakugo seminars have served as training tools for employees at private companies and provided educational opportunities for students at various schools.

 Our goal is to promote English Rakugo in Japan and abroad and to utilize it in a variety of settings.

 One of our goals is to use English rakugo as a means for introducing Japanese culture to foreign audiences both in Japan and overseas.
 We would like to demonstrate the entertainment value of rakugo and inspire Japanese people to think of it as a method for introducing their culture.

 On top of that, we would like to utilize English rakugo as a fun tool to help educate and encourage others to develop their English conversational skills.
 Oftentimes, schools and businesses lose sight of the fact that English is a communication tool.
 They devote far too much time to studying for examinations and much less time to learning how to effectively use language skills in communicating with others.

 Learning English rakugo will help increase your confidence in verbal communication, liven up your speeches and presentations, and help you convey Japanese culture across the board.

-Another name: Masako Uehara Lecturer at Kanda Institute of International Studies.
-M.A. in English Language Teaching and Applied Linguistics (King's College, London)
+Also known as Masako Uehara, a lecturer at Kanda Institute of International Studies.
+Her publications include various TOEFL study guides.
+She holds M.A. in English Language Teaching and Applied Linguistics (King's College, London)